cooperwalbrun/scala-giter8/README.md

 ### Default (All Features Enabled)

-Provisions an application which uses all the following:
+Provisions an application which uses all of the following:

 * [Cats](http://typelevel.org/cats/)
 * [sbt-buildinfo](https://github.com/sbt/sbt-buildinfo)